mikgroup/sigpy/doc/guide.rst

 User Guide
 ----------

-This user guide introduces several main elements of using SigPy, including:
+This user guide introduces several elements of using SigPy, including:

 - How to use CPU/GPU
 - How to use multi-CPU/GPU